 “If you could pick a word to use after a Simon Thoumire and Dave Milligan Concert it had to be ‘wow’.
 However, to come out and say ‘wow’ would be just a crime.
 To do their concert justice you would have to run down the main street of Ikaalinen and scream it at the top of your voice WOW!”
 (From a review of a sellout concert at Sata-Häme Soi Accordion Festival in Ikaalinen, Finland.)

 In 1998 he teamed up with Shetland fiddle star Catriona Macdonald to form the core of her band, they have since recorded two hugely popular albums and toured throughout the UK, Europe and Canada.
-January 2000 also saw Catriona create the String Sisters project and it premiered at Celtic Connections that year.
+January 2001 also saw Catriona create String Sisters and the band premiered at Celtic Connections that year.
 This project brought together six of the most exciting female fiddle players in the world: Liz Carroll, Annbjørg Lien, Liz Knowles, Mairéad Ní Mhaonaigh and Natalie MacMaster, later replaced by Emma Hardelin.

-Other artists Dave has worked with include: Larry Carlton, Art Farmer, Trilok Gurtu, Scott Hamilton, Pete King, Joe Temperley, Harry Allen, Charlie Mariano, Valery Ponamarev, Bill McHenry, Spike Robinson, Howard Alden, Ken Peplowski, Buddy DeFranco, Julian Arguelles, Tommy Smith, Carol Kidd, Tina May, Camille O’Sullivan, Eliza Carthy, McFall’s Chamber, Session A9, Alasdair Fraser, Chris Stout, Gordie Sampson, Jason Singh and Eugene Skeef.
+Other artists Dave has worked with include: Larry Carlton, Mark Knopfler, Art Farmer, Trilok Gurtu, Scott Hamilton, Pete King, Joe Temperley, The McCrary Sisters, Harry Allen, Charlie Mariano, Valery Ponamarev, Bill McHenry, Spike Robinson, Howard Alden, Ken Peplowski and Buddy DeFranco, Julian Arguelles, Tommy Smith, Carol Kidd, Tina May, Camille O’Sullivan, Eliza Carthy, McFall’s Chamber, Shooglenifty, Session A9, Alasdair Fraser, Chris Stout, Gordie Sampson, Enzo Favata, U.T.
+Gandhi, Danilo Gallo, Jason Singh and Eugene Skeef.

 AS A COMPOSER